 Module overview

 The module will introduce contemporary computational methods for fluid flow analysis, with a specific focus on techniques that use simulation or experimental data.
-The module will cover aspects of flow stability and transition, model order reduction and pattern identification and applications of control theory to manipulate flow behaviour.
+The module will cover aspects of flow stability, model order reduction and pattern identification, applications of control theory to manipulate flow behaviour, as well as data-assimilation techniques for system identification.
 Through a blend of lectures and hands-on laboratory sessions, the module will provide students with the practical knowledge required to implement and apply these methods, together with a solid understanding of fundamental fluid mechanics and mathematical concepts underpinning their use.

 Aims and Objectives